D.G Khan Medical College

-D. G. Khan Medical College (Urdu:), was established in 2010 and it is a public school of Medicine located in Dera Ghazi Khan, Punjab., Pakistan.
+D. G. Khan Medical College, was established in 2010 and it is a public school of Medicine located in Dera Ghazi Khan, Punjab., Pakistan.

 DHQ Teaching Hospital, Dera Ghazi Khan is affiliated as a teaching and training hospital.

 History

 The project for four new medical colleges was presented by a seven-member King Edward Medical University team earlier in 2009.
 On 27 November 2010, Chief Minister Punjab, Shahbaz Sharif laid the foundation stone of four new medical colleges including D. G. Khan Medical College.

 The government allotted the land for the college, where the campus would be completed at the cost of Rs.
 2 billion.

 The first batch of 100 students was admitted in Session 2010-11 and their classes were started at Quaid-e-Azam Medical College, Bahawalpur, which were shifted to the D G Khan Campus on November 28, 2011.

 Professor Dr. Niaz Baloch was appointed as the Principal of the newly created medical college.
 Dr. Niaz Baloch was replaced in 2012 by Professor Dr. Ghulam Mustafa Arain, Prof. Dr. Shamim Hassan, Prof.Dr.
 Shah Zaman Latif (Rtd).
-Professor Dr Muhammad Saeed.
-And Currently, Professor Dr. Muhammad Asif Qureshi is the Principal of the college who took charge on December 31, 2018.
+Professor Dr Muhammad Saeed, Professor Dr. Muhammad Asif Qureshi And Currently,Professor Dr Bilal Saeed is the Principal of the college who took charge on June 30, 2025.

 Here is a great article on D. G. Khan Medical College, Dera Ghazi Khan by Dr. Najeeb Lectures.